surajj808/InTimeTec/README.md

 -         model_kwargs={"device": "cpu"} --> model_kwargs={"device": "auto"}
 - In case of any runtime error, re-run the code.
 - In case of any other Embedding / Tokenizer / LLM model from Hugging Face, make sure you have the access to the model on HuggingFace Hub (if needed).
 If access needed, make sure to pass the **Huggingface_api_key** in Pipeline.
+- Streamlit UI run on a **localhost:8501** by default, make sure the port is available.